-Once upon a time, it was relatively easy to identify infidelity.
-If one partner was sexual with someone other than his or her spouse, infidelity had occurred.
-Yes, sometimes one partner (usually the wife) had to explain to the other (usually the husband) that things like oral sex and hand jobs count as cheating, but otherwise infidelity was a straightforward endeavor.
+Once upon a time, it was easy to know if you were cheating on your partner.
+If you were sexual with someone other than your spouse, you were guilty of infidelity.
+Yes, sometimes one partner (usually the wife) had to explain to the other (usually the husband) that things like oral sex and hand jobs count as cheating, but otherwise infidelity was relatively easy to identify.

-Infidelity (cheating) is the breaking of trust that occurs when you keep intimate, meaningful secrets from your primary romantic partner.
+Infidelity (cheating) is the breaking of trust that occurs when important secrets are kept from a primary romantic partner.

-Please notice that this definition of cheating does not mention affairs, hookups, porn, sexting, video chat, or any other specific sexual act.
+Please notice that this definition of infidelity does not mention affairs, hookups, porn, sexting, video chat, or any other sexual act, either real-world or online.
 Instead, it focuses on what matters most to a betrayed partner – the loss of relationship trust.
-Nor does this definition differentiate between online and real world sexual activity.
-It simply says: If you’re engaging in any romantic or sexual activity that you’re covering up with lies and secrets, you’re cheating.
+Put very simply, if you’re engaging in any romantic or sexual activity that you’re covering up with lies and secrets, you’re cheating.

 Importantly, this definition is flexible depending on the couple.
 It lets couples define their personalized version of sexual fidelity based on honest discussions and mutual decision making.
 Thus, for some couples it might be acceptable to engage in certain forms of extracurricular sexual activity, as long as both partners have agreed, up front, that this fits within the bounds of their relationship.
 However, if one person is looking at porn or cruising hookup apps (or whatever) and keeping this behavior secret, or if the partner knows about this behavior but doesn’t find it acceptable within the mutually agreed upon boundaries of the relationship, then infidelity has occurred.